-Wayfinder is about transforming development practice.
-It represents a new generation of resilience assessment that focuses on the challenge of transformations towards sustainability in the 21st century.
+Wayfinder represents a new generation of resilience assessment that focuses on the challenge of transformations towards sustainability in the 21st century.

 In an era of rapid change and increasing complexity, Wayfinder draws on resilience thinking, complexity and social-ecological systems approaches to help its users assess the situation, strategically plan, and act for sustainable development.

 Wayfinder is a practical guide to design, facilitate and lead collaborative change processes in social-ecological systems.
-It is available on an interactive and dynamic web platform.
+It will soon be available on an interactive and dynamic web platform.
 This platform will function as both a guide and a knowledge resource that will drive learning and advance resilience practice.

 Who is it for?